rasmus-kirk/halo-accumulation/report/report.md

 \end{algorithm}

-$\PCDLCommit$ is rather simple, we just take the coefficients of the polynomial and commit to them using a pedersen commitment.
+$\PCDLCommit$ is rather simple, we just take the coefficients of the polynomial and commit to them using a Pedersen commitment.

 ### $\PCDLOpen$